-Updated March 31, 2026
+Updated July 6, 2026

 CPK Insurance Editorial Team

-Reviewed by Licensed Insurance Agents
+Reviewed by Licensed Insurance Agent

 Commercial Crime Insurance in Florida

-Buying commercial crime insurance in Florida is often about protecting cash flow in a state with 684,200 businesses, a 99.8% small-business share, and a premium market that sits above the national average.
+Buying commercial crime insurance in Florida is often about protecting cash flow in a state with a large small-business base and a premium market that sits above the national average.
 In Florida, the question is not whether crime exposure exists, but which losses your policy should address for your locations in places like Tallahassee, Miami, Tampa, Orlando, and Jacksonville.
 Commercial crime insurance in Florida can be especially important for businesses that handle employee access to deposits, inventory adjustments, online payment instructions, or client funds across multiple sites.
 Because Florida is regulated by the Florida Office of Insurance Regulation, your policy options, endorsements, and carrier appetite can vary by industry and business size.
 The state’s 720 active insurers also means you may have room to compare terms, but elevated hurricane risk can still influence underwriting and pricing even though this coverage is focused on financial crime rather than physical damage.
 If your business relies on trust, internal controls, or frequent money movement, this coverage is worth evaluating before a loss forces you to rebuild from operating capital.

 What Commercial Crime Insurance Covers

 Commercial crime insurance in Florida is designed to respond to financial losses from employee theft, embezzlement, forgery, computer fraud, funds transfer fraud, and money and securities theft.
 For Florida businesses, that matters because the policy is meant to address crime losses that standard property coverage does not pick up, especially when the loss happens through bookkeeping access, payment instructions, or internal handling of cash and negotiable instruments.
 Coverage can be written to fit a Florida employer’s structure, so a retail shop in Orlando, a healthcare office in Tampa, or a professional service firm in Jacksonville may need different limits and endorsements than a single-location operation in Tallahassee.
-The state does not impose a universal commercial crime mandate in the data provided, but requirements can vary by industry and business size, and Florida businesses should compare carrier forms carefully.
+The state does not impose a universal commercial crime mandate, but requirements can vary by industry and business size, and Florida businesses should compare carrier forms carefully.
 Some policies may also include social engineering fraud and client property held in your care, but that depends on the form and endorsement language.
 In Florida, it is especially important to verify whether your policy includes employee dishonesty insurance, forgery and alteration coverage in Florida, computer fraud coverage in Florida, and funds transfer fraud coverage in Florida, because those parts are often where the financial gap appears after a loss.
 Since the Florida Office of Insurance Regulation oversees the market, the wording you buy should be reviewed for any limits, sublimits, or exclusions that affect how a claim is paid.

 Employee Theft